cliport/cliport/cliport/tasks/README.md

 ## Adding New Tasks

 See [put_block_in_bowl.py](put_block_in_bowl.py) for an example on how a task is specified.
 Creating a new task involves: (1) setting up a scene with the desired objects, (2) specifying goals with a language instruction and target "zones" or "poses", (3) defining an evaluation metric that is either sequential or non-sequential.
 See the original [Ravens codebase](https://github.com/google-research/ravens) for more details on task specification and organization.

+## Credit

+All demo-conditioned are from [Ravens](https://github.com/google-research/ravens).
+The language-conditioned tasks were built-off the same PyBullet environments.